HungSchlonk69/project_zero/README.md

 ##The Idea

 The title -obviously- refers to the guys you reign over within the game.
-You are a ancient god and whatch over a civilisation which shall homage you!
-You decide whether they obey you because of fear or love, the only important thing is that they only follow you.
-To achieve that you get some abilities and useful skills on your side to gather their fear or trust.
+You are an ancient god and watch over a civilisation which shall homage you!
+You decide whether they obey you out of fear or love, the only important thing is that there is no god but you.
+In order to achieve that you get abilities and skills to either make them love you with passion or let them shiver in fear.
 Prudenter Decernere!

 ##The Concept

-The game should be a idle/ slight strategy game which you can play both full time with focus or while you watch some series...
+The game should be an idle game with slightly strategic elements which you can play either actively with full focus or passively while you watch some Netflix...
-The current idle games are only with little interaction and planning as you click on a specific point multiple times a minute.
-The strategy games are mostly very complex and sometimes hard to get in a few rounds.
-We will try to mix these genres with -hopefully- the best features from both.
+The current idle games only offer little interaction and planning ahead as you only repeat the same action to infinity.
+Current strategy games are mostly very complex and hard to get for beginners.
+We will try to mix these genres using -hopefully- the best features from both.

 ##The Guys

-We are 3 guys from :de: which are currently in the job training for computer scientist (:beginner:) and trying to get some experience in game development.
+We are 3 guys from :de: which are currently trainees in the field of software developement (:beginner:) and we are trying to get some experience in game development.
 So don´t mind us...

 ~